cwe1229a/chat-app/README.md

 They can also choose their chat colors!
 Color options:  `#090C08` `#474056` `#8A95A5` `#B9C6AE`

-## Languages and technologies used
+## Languages, Libraries and technologies used
 * React
 * React-DOM
 * React Native
 * React-Navigation
 * Javascript
 * Expo
+*GiftedChat
 * Firestore
 * AsyncStorage